bakatz/telegram-bot-file-proxy/README.md

 ## What
 Proxies Telegram bot API requests to Telegram's [get file API](https://core.telegram.org/bots/api#getfile).
 This is meant for short-term use cases i.e. maybe you need to pass the file to a downstream system and don't want to waste money/disk space hosting the same image yourself.

 If you need long term image storage, it's better to upload the file from Telegram to something like Cloudflare R2 or Amazon S3.
-However, Telegram file links are always accessible for "at least 1 hour" according to their docs, which is enough for many use cases.
+However, Telegram file links are always accessible for "at least 1 hour" according to their docs, which is enough for many use cases without needing to pay for object storage.

 ## Why
 Telegram's [get file API](https://core.telegram.org/bots/api#getfile) uses links that you cannot share or pass downstream because they have your entire private key embedded.